Baku Declaration Adopted at the Transhumance Expert Conference

 This Declaration is an outcome of the expert conference “Transhumance Landscapes of Global Importance” held in Baku, Azerbaijan, on 23-24 June 2025, within the framework of the ICOMOS World Heritage Transhumance Initiative.
 The conference was kindly hosted by the State Tourism Agency of the Republic of Azerbaijan.

-The event brought together specialists from leading international organizations, including the UNESCO World Heritage Centre, the Food and Agriculture Organization of the United Nations (FAO), the United Nations Environment Programme (UNEP), ICOMOS, and the International Union for Conservation of Nature (IUCN).
-Experts from the United States, China, the United Kingdom, Spain, Canada, Italy, Germany, Austria, Türkiye, France, Montenegro, Kenya, Ghana, Benin, South Africa, Uzbekistan, and Georgia took part, alongside scientists from research institutes and universities, as well as local experts.
+The event brought together specialists from leading international organizations, including the Food and Agriculture Organization of the United Nations (FAO), the United Nations Environment Programme (UNEP), ICOMOS, and the International Union for Conservation of Nature (IUCN).
+Experts from the United States, China, the United Kingdom, Spain, Mongolia, Italy, Germany, Austria, Türkiye, France, Montenegro, Kenya, Ghana, Benin, South Africa, Uzbekistan, and Georgia took part, alongside scientists from research institutes and universities, as well as local experts.

 Related events